-The Diamonds Carriage Driving Group
+The Diamond Carriage Driving Group

 We are a small friendly section of the Diamond and we drive on Tuesday and Thursday mornings in term time.
 We currently have one RDA (Riding for the Disabled) approved, carriage driving pony called Polly.
 She is a 17 year old 12.2hh Piebald and she drives a ‘turnout’ at 10am and then another at 11am.
 We are lucky enough to drive in Queen Mary’s Park, which we access from our fields.
 We enjoy a good rapport with the many dog walkers and other park users.
 We have six disabled drivers with different skills and abilities and three whips (carriage driving instructors).
 The whips sit next to the driver and each has a set of reins—a bit like a dual control car!
 We also have a fantastic ground crew, who come out with us on foot, or on bicycles, just to make sure we’re OK and to advise dog walkers that we’re coming through!